FrontendMasters/front-end-handbook-2017/practice/fd-dev-for.md

 # Front-End Developers Develop For...

-A front-end developer crafts HTML, CSS, and JS that typically runs on the web platform (e.g. a web browser) on one of the following operating systems (aka OSs):
+A front-end developer crafts HTML, CSS, and JS that typically runs on the [web platform](http://tess.oconnor.cx/2009/05/what-the-web-platform-is)
+(e.g. a web browser) delivered from one of the following operating systems (aka OSs):

 * Android
 * Chromium